 Agriculture

-Agriculture is the major economic activity in West kilimanjaro.
+Agriculture is the major economic activity in West Kilimanjaro.
 People in the villages rely on crop and livestock farming for sustenance and livelihood.
 It is estimated that about 80% of the total population is dependent on agriculture.
 The cultivated land is almost entirely devoted to subsistence crops, with only small areas being used to produce crops for sale in the market.
 The main food crops grown are bananas, maize, and kidney beans.
 Banana plants are a prominent feature of the landscape.
 The crop is both a subsistence food and a cash crop, as banana leaves are used to wrap meat for cooking and eating.
 Many families keep cattle, goats, and chickens, typically using the cattle as a source of draught power as well as dairy products, with meat being rarely consumed as it is saved for special occasions or times of need.
 A small range of vegetables is also grown around the homes.

-West Kilimanjaro Forest plantation
+West Kilimanjaro Forest Reserve

-The West Kilimanjaro Forest plantation is in a part of the Mount Kilimanjaro Forest Reserve.
+The West Kilimanjaro Forest reserve is in a part of the Mount Kilimanjaro Forest Reserve.
 This area was officially named a forest reserve by the government in 1921 and again in 1940.
 It was founded in 1954 and is on the western slopes of the Mount Kilimanjaro Forest Reserve, between the points 2º59′ and 3º10′ South and 2º30′ and 37º10′ East.
 It is in the Kilimanjaro region, in the Siha area.
 It is about 70 km from Moshi town, 102 km from Arusha, and 71 km from Kilimanjaro International Airport.
 The farm takes up a total of 7,630 hectares of land.

 The forest plantation began cultivation with Pinus patula, Cupressus lusitanica, Pinus radiata, and Juniperus procera using the Taungya method, which required licensed growers.
 As of now, Pinus patula, Cupressus lusitanica, Grevillea robusta, Eucalyptus spp., and Acrocarpus fraxinifolius are all in the planting.
 There are also native tree species left in the wild forest, such as Podocarpus falcatus, Olea europaea, Scutia myrtina, Ficus thonningii, and Cassipourea molasana.